Theta Decay: Why Your Options Lose Value Every Day

 | Deep OTM (Out The Money) | Lottery Ticket | Low (Already near zero) |

-Lesson: If you want to sell options for income, sell ATM or Near-OTM options to capture the highest Theta.
+Lesson: If you want to sell options for income from time decay, sell ATM or Near-OTM options to capture the highest Theta.
+You can map out the payoff of any income trade in advance using our options profit calculator.

 Part 3: Enter the "Theta Gang"